 Draco has shut down his pity and compassion.
 She doesn’t say he doesn’t have them, only that he has shut them down and compartmentalized his thoughts and feelings.
 So, is Draco a dragon who can be tamed?
 If his compassion can be awakened and his emotions can be reintegrated, is there hope for Draco?
 In literature where the Dragon is the obstacle, it must either be slain or tamed.
 Which fate awaits Draco?

 Draco has been another one of those HP mirrors since the first book.
 He is Harry’s age, in Harry’s class.
 He is, like Harry, an only child.
-He is sorted into the rival Hogwarts House.
+He is Sorted into the rival Hogwarts House.
 He joins the rival Quidditch team, in the same position as Harry.
 He is the pet student of Harry’s nemesis teacher, Snape.
 He is white-blond and Harry has dark hair.
-Draco has cold, grey eyes, Harry has sparkling emerald eyes.
+Draco has cold, gray eyes, and Harry has sparkling emerald eyes.

-Draco seems to be a photographic negative image of what Harry might have been, if he made different choices.
+Draco seems to be a photographic negative image of what Harry might have been if he made different choices.
 He even gives Harry a personal invitation to join his circle.
-But Harry asks not be sorted into Slytherin, whereas Draco considers Slytherin the only acceptable possibility.
+But Harry asks not to be Sorted into Slytherin, whereas Draco considers Slytherin the only acceptable possibility.
 He and Harry lock horns over every possible issue throughout their lives.
 While they each have their moments in the sun, Harry has generally had the last laugh and bested Draco in most areas.

 In alchemical terms, Harry’s new understanding of the dangers that Malfoy poses would most likely represent a new awareness of his own negative, destructive side, and a determination to master it.
-In OotP, Harry has no understanding of his own negativity.
+In Order of the Phoenix, Harry has no understanding of his own negativity.
 He is angry and feels victimized throughout much of the book, but he hasn’t really turned an objective eye on himself yet.
 As Harry sinks into his negativity, Draco gains power.
 He is made a Prefect and Harry is not.
 He is made a member of the Inquisitorial Squad, while Harry’s Firebolt is chained away and he is literally “grounded” and disempowered at every turn.
-It is only when Hermione (Reason and Intellect) concocts a plan to penetrate the lies and oppression (The Quibbler article) that a light begins to shine at the end of what is literally depicted in OotP as a very long tunnel (The Department of Mysteries).
+It is only when Hermione (Reason and Intellect) concocts a plan to penetrate the lies and oppression that a light begins to shine at the end of what is literally depicted in Order of the Phoenix as a very long tunnel (The Department of Mysteries).
 In the end, Draco and his father are thwarted again, and Draco begins his summer holidays as a slug.

-By HBP, Harry has been through the crucible of Sirius’ death and the confrontation at the Ministry.
-He has learned about the Prophecy and has finally expressed all of his anger and negativity to the one person who can fully bear it: Dumbledore.
+In Half-Blood Prince, Harry has been through the crucible of Sirius’s death and the confrontation at the Ministry.
+He has learned about the prophecy and has finally expressed all of his anger and negativity to the one person who can fully bear it: Dumbledore.
 Harry has survived a great deal, and it transforms him.
-At the beginning of HBP, he meets Malfoy at Madam Malkin’s, exactly as he met him for the first time in PS/SS.
+At the beginning of Half-Blood Prince, he meets Malfoy at Madam Malkin’s, exactly as he met him for the first time in Harry Potter and the Sorcerer’s Stone.
 But this time he has Ron and Hermione with him.
 He is no longer alone.
 And, his keen instinct senses that Malfoy has become dangerous.
 He acts, quickly and decisively.
 He sets about to neutralize Malfoy, to stop him before he can cause irreversible damage.

 He also, albeit unintentionally, injures Draco horribly.
 Harry is reckless in casting the unknown Sectumsempra curse, but he is also defending himself against someone who is his equal and is trying to throw an Unforgivable his way.
 Harry catches Draco in a real moment of vulnerability.
-He sees Draco differently in that moment than he ever has before, as Draco’s mask of self-confidence and superiority has been ripped off.
+He sees Draco differently at that moment than he ever has before, with Draco’s mask of self-confidence and superiority having been ripped off.

 It is interesting that JKR writes this scene so that Harry sees Draco in a mirror.
 I don’t believe this is a coincidence.
 It symbolizes the fact that Draco is representing something that also exists inside Harry.
 Draco, believing himself to be unobserved, reveals more truth than Harry has ever seen.
 He is frightened, vulnerable, grief-stricken, trapped, and feels totally unequal to the task in front of him.
 Harry has felt all of these things at one point or another, but I would venture, never expected to see any of these qualities in Malfoy.
 He sees a bit of truth about Draco, which might awaken his own compassion.
 Compassion means a sense of shared suffering, most often combined with a desire to alleviate or reduce such suffering.